Hurricane woman killed in Culloden hit-and-run

 The sheriff said investigators recovered a headlight from the vehicle, described as a late 1990s to early 2000s green Ford Mustang.
 The car is believed to have damage on the passenger's side.

-U.S. 60 was shut down following the incident, but has since reopened to traffic, the sheriff said.
+U.S. 60 was shut down for a while following the incident, the sheriff said.

 The driver could face a felony charge of leaving the scene of an accident that causes the death of another person, the sheriff said.

-Anyone with information about the incident is urged to contact the Cabell County Sheriff’s Office at 304-526-8657 or call 911.
+Anyone with information about the incident is asked to contact the Cabell County Sheriff's Office at 304-526-8657 or call 911.